 Unlike a PhD in education, a doctorate in education (EdD) is a professional degree that prepares practitioners for high-level leadership roles in the field.
 This doctorate is less research-focused and instead builds on previous life and work experience to deepen skills necessary for administrative or instructional design positions.
 Most full-time students can complete study in approximately three years.

 Doctor of Public Health (DrPH)

-Like other options mentioned in this list, the doctor of public health is a professional program.
-It prepares candidates for senior-level roles as safety engineers, epidemiologists, and health services managers.
-Most students receive their credentials in three to four years, and many are able to leverage current professional experience to accelerate their studies and reduce their time in school.
+Similar to other programs mentioned in this list, the Doctor of Public Health is a professional program designed to prepare candidates for senior-level roles in fields such as safety engineering, epidemiology, and health services management.
+Typically, students can complete the program within three to four years, and many can leverage their existing professional experience to accelerate their studies and reduce their time in school.